-Ford v Ferrari is a lot of things: a showcase for two of our greta actors, one of the best car racing movies ever made, a compelling drama.
-At its core thought it’s a story of two men completely dedicated to what they do, and doing it in spite of the system they work in and the company they work for always asking them to make concessions.
+Ford v Ferrari is a lot of things: a showcase for two of our great actors, one of the best car racing movies ever made, a compelling drama.
+At its core, though, it’s a story of two men completely dedicated to what they do and doing it despite the system they work in and the company they work for, always asking them to make concessions.

-Make no mistake, _Ford v Ferrari is an underdog story, but Ford isn’t the underdog and Ferrari isn’t the villain.
-The underdogs are Carroll Shelby and Ken Miles, toiling away at making the best car in the world while their bosses are telling them to make the best Ford.
+Make no mistake, Ford v Ferrari is an underdog story, but Ford isn’t the underdog, and Ferrari isn’t the villain.
+Instead, the underdogs are Carroll Shelby and Ken Miles, toiling away at making the best car in the world while their bosses are telling them to make the best Ford.

 There’s a metaphor for filmmaking in there, somewhere.

 Whales are among the more majestic animals on the planet.
 They’re enormous but graceful, and they play an important part in the cultural history of many of the First Nations peoples of BC.
-In the Kitimat fjord system there are a pair of researchers, Hermann Meuter and Janie Wray, who study the orca and humpbacks who make their homes there, and Mirjam Leuze took cameras to chronicle what they do.
+In the Kitimat fjord system, researchers Hermann Meuter and Janie Wray study the orca and humpbacks who make their homes there, and Mirjam Leuze took cameras to chronicle what they do.

 The Whale and the Raven is the result and follows is a slightly meandering but absolutely stunning-to-look-at 100 minutes of footage of the north coast of British Columbia.

-Frantically he runs, naked and dripping wet down the stairs and after the thief but it’s too late, his things are gone.
-Rather than chase them into the street he returns to the apartment and passes out in the tub, seemingly to wait for death.
+Frantically he runs, naked and dripping wet, down the stairs and after the thief, but it’s too late; his things are gone.
+Rather than chase them into the street, he returns to the apartment and passes out in the tub, seemingly waiting for death.

 This franticness is at the heart of Yoav’s character.
 He’s in France feeling his past self with the sole, desperate intention to form a new self.
 But is that even possible?

-This fact is exemplified by White Snake, an animated epic from China which has a soft, whimsical animation style but also a dark, violent, and occasionally erotic story to tell.
+White Snake exemplifies this fact, an animated epic from China with a soft, whimsical animation style and a dark, violent, and occasionally erotic story to tell.

 Antonio Banderas and Pedro Amaldóvar are two of Spain’s biggest film exports and have worked together numerous times.
-It’s fitting then that in Pain & Glory, the story of an ageing filmmaker in a creative rut who needs address some unresolved issues from his past, Banderas is basically playing Amaldóvar.
+It fits then that in Pain & Glory, the story of an ageing filmmaker in a creative rut who needs to address some unresolved issues from his past, Banderas is basically playing Amaldóvar.

 He’s not, of course.
 Not exactly.
 Banderas is Salvador Mallo, a respected director who was a maverick in his youth and who has settled into more soulful work in his later years who is suffering from debilitating pain and illness.
 So he’s basically Amaldóvar in this semi-autobiographical film.
 He’s also transcendently good in the role.

-The Film Festival is a busy time and I want to make sure that every film gets its due so in an effort to catch up here are quick review of four films I saw at VIFF but hadn’t had enough time to write about.
+The Film Festival is a busy time, and I want to make sure that every film gets its due, so in an effort to catch up, here are quick reviews of four films I saw at VIFF but hadn’t had enough time to write about.

-Enter Jorge Bergoglio, a Cardinal from South America who was concerned with the poor and with reforming the church.
-Bergoglio had commanded a few votes at the previous papal election and Benedict and he disagreed on almost everything but ultimately it was Bergoglio who would next be elected and made Pope Francis.
+Enter Jorge Bergoglio, a Cardinal from South America who was concerned with the poor and reforming the church.
+Bergoglio had commanded a few votes at the previous papal election, and he and Benedict disagreed on almost everything, but ultimately it was Bergoglio who would next be elected and made Pope Francis.

-The Two Popes retells the story of Bergoglio’s life, as he tells is to Pope Benedict in the year leading up to Benedicts resignation.
-It’s a charming movie, with more than a few good laughs, and two master thespians playing off one another for nearly two hours.
+The Two Popes retells the story of Bergoglio’s life, as he tells it to Pope Benedict in the year leading up to Benedict’s resignation.
+It’s a charming movie, with more than a few good laughs and two master thespians playing off one another for nearly two hours.
 In other words: you should definitely see it.

-In the story of Orpheus and Eurydice after Eurydice is bitten by a snake and dies Orpheus is advised that he can head to the underworld to retrieve her.
-He is told that he must lead her back to the surface world but that he must not look back for her until they are safely returned.
-As Orpheus crosses the threshold back to the surface he relents and turns back but Eurydice is still below and is then doomed to stay in the underworld forever.
+In the story of Orpheus and Eurydice, after Eurydice is bitten by a snake and dies, Orpheus is advised that he can head to the underworld to retrieve her.
+He is told that he must lead her back to the surface world but must not look back for her until they are safely returned.
+As Orpheus crosses the threshold back to the surface, he relents and turns back, but Eurydice is still below and is then doomed to stay in the underworld forever.

-Loss of a loved one does many things to many people.
-Some turn quiet and introspective, some get angry and abusive, and some are broken by the experience and become self destructive.
+The loss of a loved one does many things to many people.
+Some turn quiet and introspective, some get angry and abusive, and some are broken by the experience and become self-destructive.

-Daughter is the story of a man dealing with an immense personal loss who is one of these third types of people.
+Daughter is the story of a man dealing with an immense personal loss and who happens to be one of these third types of people.
 Jim’s (John Cassini) life is in a spiral, a positive feedback loop of drinking and prostitutes and running away from his grief.
 He is estranged from his wife and friends and is barely present at his job, and all because he doesn’t have the courage or will to face his traumatic past.

 That, my friends, is a hell of a setup for a movie.
-I wish the payoff was as good.
+I wish the payoff were as good.

 Cristi (Vlad Ivanov) is a cop.
 You won’t know that immediately, but you’ll know it soon enough.
-He’s not a good cop, in fact, he’s as dirty as they come.
-He’s arrived on La Gomera, one of the Canary Islands, to learn an aboriginal whistling language in order to communicate right under the noses of the Romanian police.
+He’s not a good cop.
+In fact, he’s as dirty as they come.
+He’s arrived on La Gomera, one of the Canary Islands, to learn an aboriginal whistling language to communicate right under the noses of the Romanian police.